Alternative ways to celebrate: Popping the traditional balloon

 2. Seed bombs

 If you need something to throw, consider throwing native seed bombs!
 Not only are they fun to make, but by using wildflower seeds native to your area, you are also planting habitat for pollinators.
-Here are some resources to help you find which types of seeds to use.

 3. Adopt a species